DuroCodes/advent-of-code/readme.md

 ## ❄️ Installation:

 1. Make a `input.txt` file and put your seed for the particular problem.
-2. Do `deno run --allow-read allow-run ./src/mod.ts` & choose the day.
+2. Do `deno run --allow-read --allow-run ./src/mod.ts` & choose the day.